franciscop/react-test/src/methods/attr/readme.md

 #### Example: external links have "noopener noreferrer"

+This security feature makes sure no one can hijack your page's data:

 ```js
 // Find all of the external links first
 const $links = $(<Page />).find("a[target=_blank]");